Thermatix/PPLogin/readme.md

-  config.redirect_url = 'redirect_url' #put here where you want the engine to redirect to after it's gotten the access token/user_info, if left out it defaults to the website_url. config.mode = "sandbox" #or 'live' config.scope = 'scope' #not really needed as it defaults to 'openid email' config.token_store = :param # or:session, :cookie, :db, will default to :session if no value is supplied.
+  config.redirect_url = 'redirect_url' #put here where you want the engine to redirect to after it's gotten the access token/user_info, if left out it defaults to the website_url. config.mode = "sandbox" #or 'live' config.scope = 'scope' #not really needed as it defaults to 'openid email' config.token_store = :param # or :session, :cookie, :db, will default to :session if no value is supplied.
 How you want the engine to deal with the access token, see token store to understand the different options. config.token_model = :model_name # if token_Store is set to :db then this is the name of the model to store it into. config.user_store = :param #same as token_store condif.user_model = :model_name #same as token_model